mre/endler.dev/content/2019/tinysearch/index.md

 }
 ```

-While I managed to create a Bloom filters per article and run some searches, I *still* had no clue how to package that up for the web... until [wasm-pack came into existence in February 2018](https://github.com/rustwasm/wasm-pack/commit/125431f97eecb6f3ca5122f8b345ba5b7eee94c7).
+While I managed to create the Bloom filters for everyarticle, I *still* had no clue how I should package that up for the web... until [wasm-pack came into existence in February 2018](https://github.com/rustwasm/wasm-pack/commit/125431f97eecb6f3ca5122f8b345ba5b7eee94c7).

-Now I finally had all the parts I needed:
+Now all the pieces of the puzzle finally fell into place:

 * Rust - A language I was comfortable with.
 * A working prototype that served as a proof-of-concept.